Our Intent for Religious Education (RE) at Cranborne:

 Our teachers find the most creative and stimulating ways to teach RE, in order for the children to become engaged and motivated learners - this could be through discussions and shared thinking sessions, artwork, listening to visitors or visiting places with Religious meaning in and around the local community.

-We celebrate key festivals through the year including Harvest a whole school.
+We celebrate key festivals through the year including Harvest as a whole school.
 When our celebration assembly is led each year by the local vicar.

 Early Years Foundation Stage (Reception)